If you're a developer looking to take a peek at iOS 10.2.1, here's how to install the developer beta.

-iOS 10 is coming this fall with a ton of new features, several that require lots of third-party developer input.
+iOS 10 is here with a ton of new features, several that require lots of third-party developer input.
 As such, the company is releasing developer betas so that software engineers can get a head start on making great software for you.

 - How to make an archived backup of your iPhone or iPad